Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Results

 The free parameters of the fit are \mH, the signal normalisation, and background normalisations for each of the four subchannels, while the nuisance parameters associated with the systematic uncertainties are constrained by their respective priors. \Figure{fig:FourldataFit} shows the $\mfourl$ distribution of the data together with the result of the fit to the \hfourl\ candidates.
 The small shape fluctuations in the background prediction arise from the integrations of the background probability density functions; their effects on the mass fit are negligible.
 The fit results in

 All fitted normalisations are found to be compatible with the SM expectations.
+By allowing the fit to determine the normalization in each subchannel, the result is insensitive to the SM predictions for each subchannel.
+There is negligible change in the fit results if the relative fractions are constrained to the SM.
 The fit for \mH\ is also performed independently for each decay channel.
 The \mfourl\ distributions for the four channels are shown in Figure~\ref{fig:FourldataFit_all_channels}.
 The resulting profile-likelihood-ratio variation as a function of \mH\ and the resulting fitted values are compared with those of the combined fit in \Figure{fig:FourlChannels}.
 The \mH\ measurements from the individual channels are compatible with the combined measurement, with a $p$-value of 0.82.

 The statistical uncertainty of \mH\ is estimated by fixing all nuisance parameters associated with systematic uncertainties to their best-fit values, leaving all remaining parameters unconstrained.
+Uncertainties on the Higgs boson signal originating from the QCD scale, PDF variations, and modelling of FSR account result in an uncertainty in \mH\ of 14~\MeV.
+Other sources, including background modelling and simulation statistics, contribute less than 5~\MeV.
+The systematic uncertainties are applied following the strategy detailed in Ref.~\cite{HIGG-2018-28}.
 The total systematic uncertainty is estimated by subtracting the square of the statistical uncertainty from the square of the total uncertainty and calculating the square root. \Table{tab:syst} shows the leading contributions to the systematic uncertainty of \mH.
 The uncertainties in the electron energy scale and in the muon momentum scale, resolution, and sagitta bias correction are described in \Section{sec:objects}.
 Other sources, including background modelling and simulation statistics, contribute less than 5~\mev.
 The total uncertainty is in agreement with the expectation of $0.19~\GeV$\ and is dominated by the statistical component. \Figure{fig:Uncertainty} shows the distribution of the expected uncertainty in \mH\ obtained by fitting a set of pseudo-experiments assuming $\mH = 125$~\GeV.

 The result of this measurement is combined with the measurement of \mH\ using the Run~1 dataset in the same final states, which was $\mH = 124.51 \pm 0.52$~\cite{HIGG-2013-12}.
 The correlation scheme for the systematic uncertainties of the two measurements follows the one used in Ref.~\cite{HIGG-2016-33}, where only the uncertainties in the lepton calibration were considered correlated.
 In this combination, the electron calibration uncertainty is correlated between the two measurements, while the muon calibration systematic uncertainty is uncorrelated due to the use of improved and independent techniques, as described in Section \ref{sec:objects}.
 Systematic uncertainties are reduced by about 14\% when using this correlation scheme.
 The combined result, calculated by combining the likelihoods of the two measurements is